ouspg/CompSec-return-templates/README.md

-# Your place for returning lab exercises/assignments and final coursework
+# Your place for returning lab exercises/assignments

 Student name: